Chuo-ku Tourism Association Official Blog

 SUMIDAGAWAst 085.JPG

-The tree over the Eitai Bridge is also quite scaled.
+The tree over the Eitai Bridge is also quite a scale.

-The weather was nice, so it was a little hike to St. Luke's Tower.
+The weather was nice, so we had a little hike to St. Luke's Tower.